intel/xFasterTransformer/README.md

 ***A***:This is because the program launched through MPI reads `OMP_NUM_THREADS=1`, which cannot correctly retrieve the appropriate value from the environment.
 It is necessary to manually set the value of `OMP_NUM_THREADS` based on the actual situation.

 - ***Q***: Why do I still encounter errors when converting already supported models?
-***A***: Try downgrading `transformer` to an appropriate version, such as the version specified in the `requirements.txt`.
+***A***: Try downgrading `transformer` to an appropriate version.
 This is because different versions of Transformer may change the names of certain variables.

 - ***Q***: I encountered an error saying that `mkl.h` could not be found during compilation.
 What should I do?
 ***A***: Please check if the `onednn` folder under `3rdparty/` is empty.
 If it is, delete it and rerun CMake.
 Additionally, if the `3rdparty/mkl/` folder contains only a `local` directory, move all contents from `mkl/local/*` to `mkl/`.